-Plan ahead to create ample storage for your instruments, books, inspiring decorations, and more!
-Durable music room furniture and proper shelving that can support your beloved equipment will make your space look tidy and offer peace of mind.
+Plan ahead to create ample storage for your instruments, books, music decor, and more!
+Durable music room furniture and proper shelving can support your beloved equipment and help keep your room organized and looking sharp.

 Add Room Dividers

 Trying to make the most of a spare bedroom or bonus room?
 Add room dividers to easily create separation in your in-home music room.
-Whether you want to create a flex room with multiple uses or hope to divide the space by acoustic and electric zones, dense room dividers will help you buffer the sound and get some separation.
+Whether you want to create a flex room with multiple uses or divide the space by acoustic and electric zones, dense room dividers will help you buffer the sound and get some separation.

 Embrace Stylish & Strategic Lighting

 It’s hard to pen your next great composition if you can’t see what you’re working on!
 Smart lighting can transform your home music room.
 Add wall sconces above your piano so you can easily read sheet music.
 If you’re playing flute, violin, or any other instrument where you regularly use a music stand, plan ahead to include strong overhead lighting or invest in a stand light.

 Disguise Your Equipment

-Amps, speakers, and other bulky equipment don’t have to change the aesthetic of your bedroom music room!
-Plan ahead and choose gear that easily integrates with your personal style, as well as with other art and furniture you already have.
+Amps, speakers, and other bulky equipment don’t have to change the aesthetic of your home music room!
+Choose gear that easily integrates with your personal style, as well as with other art and furniture you already have.